fralalonde/iostream/README.md

 ## Companion libraries

-`IoStream` is an excellent companion to [Apache Commons IO](https://commons.apache.org/proper/commons-io/javadocs/api-2.4/index.html?org/apache/commons/io/IOUtils.html) class.
-There is little overlap between the libraries. `IoStream` helps to build the streams while `org.apache.commons.io.IOUtils` takes care of the operations, such as `copy()`.
+`IoStream` is an excellent companion to [Apache Commons IO's](https://commons.apache.org/proper/commons-io/javadocs/api-2.4/index.html?org/apache/commons/io/IOUtils.html) `IOUtils` class.
+There is little overlap between the libraries. `IoStream` helps to build the streams while `IOUtils` takes care of the operations, such as `copy()`.

 ## Things you can do with it

-Byte arrays, Files and Strings and Sockets are currently implemented.
-Non-deprecated Java classes semantics are preserved.
-Future version should add `Random` and `Streams` resources, the last one being for decorating streams provided by other libraries.

 ### Files
 ```java